kshychko/ausdigital-nry/docs/Gazette.md

  * The NOTARY MUST commit their reputation to the availability of the HOC until the DURABILITY date.
  * `proof.json` MUST contain a HOC_HEAD attribute with a value that is a valid content-address hash.

-TODOs

- * TODO: Should the DCP define endpoints for accessing notarised objects? for example, if I am a notary, I would publish (possibly multiple: HTTPS URL, IPFS true/false) endpoints for accessing my notarised objects.

 ### Validating HOC Proof